GeoNomad/Camera/README.md

 # Camera
 HTML Javascript upload jpeg image to php server script from any attached camera

-For several years the <a href='https://benlo.com/cottagecam/archive.php?cam=Turtle'>Turtle Cam</a> has been showing images of Turtle Rock updated once per minute.
+For several years the <a href='https://benlo.com/cottagecam/archive.php?cam=Turtle'>Turtle Cam</a> has been uploading images of Turtle Rock once a minute.

 The images are taken by a <a href='https://tinyscope-club.com/products/dwarf-telescope'>DWARF telescope</a> USB camera.